Waterbomb for the Fat Tomcat

 Waterbomb for the Fat Tomcat (Ūdensbumba resnajam runcim, Veepomm paksule kõutsile) is a 2004 Latvian/Estonian Latvian language film directed by Varis Brasla, starring Baiba Broka, Jānis Paukštello, and Artūrs Skrastiņš.
+The screenplay is based on the teenage novel Das Mädchen, mit dem die Kinder nicht verkehren durften (1936) by German writer Irmgard Keun.

 The film was awarded the Latvian National Film Prize Lielais Kristaps in 2005 as the best film of the year.
 In 2004 it also received award in Chicago International Children's Film Festival as the best live-action feature film or video.